SophieHsu/FOV-aware-planner/README.md

 - `planners.py`: near-optimal agent planning logic
 - `search.py`: A\* search and shortest path logic

+`data`:
+- `layouts/`: contained with different kitchen layouts
+- `logs/`: the folder contains the logs from VR and analysis results (see more in the [analysis section](#vr-study-log-analysis-instructions))
+- `planners/`: a storage for precomputed planners

 ## Steak Task Instructions

 ### Objective: